Partnership with the UNC Wonder Connection

 Childbirth Accomodation Policy at UCSB

-Throughout my career I have been invested in removing institutional barriers to diversity.
-This is best exemplified by my work spearheading an effort at University of California Santa Barbara to enact a Childbirth Accommodation Policy.
+Professor Leibfarth has long been invested in removing institutional barriers to diversity.
+This is best exemplified by his work spearheading an effort at University of California Santa Barbara to enact a Childbirth Accommodation Policy.
 Previous to this policy, getting a reprieve from a graduate student's educational responsibilities during or after childbirth required taking a formal leave of absence from the University.
 This resulted in the student losing financial assistance and being cut off from University subsidized health insurance.
 This policy let down students at their most vulnerable and caused many students to leave graduate school altogether.
 To enact a policy change, I assembled student groups, founded a formal committee through the Graduate Student Association, and negotiated with the Dean of Students and academic senate.
-My efforts led to a policy change in less than one year that gave students a one-year deferment of academic responsibilities without taking a leave of absence (Current policy can be found here).
+His efforts led to a policy change in less than one year that gave students a one-year deferment of academic responsibilities without taking a leave of absence (Current policy can be found here).
 Further, students working as teaching assistants or research assistants received four weeks paid leave funded from a central account (not their advisers account).
-I published a letter in Science describing our efforts and encouraging other universities to follow suite.
+A letter was published in Science describing the efforts and encouraging other universities to follow suite.